vCloudernBeer/dpdk_qat/README.md

 # dpdk_qat
 A clone of the dpdk_qat directory from the DPDK tree with modification to support hardware assisted compression operations

-This is a clown of the dpdk_qat directory of the DPDK tree rev 16.07.
+This is a clone of the dpdk_qat directory of the DPDK tree rev 16.07.

 In the DPDK source tree, this directory is the sample code for using Intel QuickAssist technology for hardware assisted cryptographic operations.

-Modification is made in this directory, to have a prove of concept to use the Intel QuickAssist hardware to perform compression and decompress operations.
+Modification is made in this directory, to have a prove of concept to use the Intel QuickAssist hardware to perform compression and decompression operations.

 As a dependency, the Intel QuickAssist source code is needed as the functions in crypto.c and comp.c will reference /call API functions in the Intel